rnedesigns/cip_eda_sa_project/README.md

 The datasets I have chosen are: software & office products and musical instruments categories..

-The code walkthrough for this is available @ https://youtu.be/cqbimjZjWH4
+The code walkthrough for this, available @ https://youtu.be/cqbimjZjWH4

 **Code brief:**
 * delete_key(): to remove unwanted fields/variables from the original datasets.